chrahunt/tagpro-navmesh/README.md

 # TagPro NavMesh

+This library provides an interface for construction of a navigation mesh and pathfinding on that navigation mesh.

+## Usage

 For an example of creating and generating a path between two points, see `navmesh-example.html` in the `examples` directory.

 A NavMesh can be constructed by passing in the `tagpro.map` array directly.